AshutoshKuinkel/KTMVTour/docs/daily-log.md

 ```

 - ok i'll just convert the photos I got from my phone to jpg and then put them in no landmark dataset for the model.
 Then that's it for today and tomorrow, what i'll do is maybe get only user id stored in user mmkv key and have a profile function to fecth user data and grab some images for the model.

+## 23 OCT 25

+- after like an hour and some assistance from claude, I finally got the profile function going on in RN.
+So all im storing in mmkv is just user id.
+A guy on discord reccomended me that since it'll be better later on and the db should just be the one source of truth.. something along the lines of that.